 Also, I’m using this recipe as a way to share what I believe is the easiest and best way to cut an apple.
 Enjoy!

 - 1 baking apple, such as Granny Smith, Honeycrisp or Gala

 - 1/4 teaspoon nutmeg (optional)

 - 1 teaspoon pure vanilla extract

 - 1/2 teaspoon maple syrup

-Cut each half into wedges, and the apple is ready.
-In a medium microwave-safe bowl, toss the apples with the lemon juice, cinnamon and nutmeg (if using), brown sugar, vanilla, and raisins.
+- In a microwave-safe bowl, toss the apple slices with the lemon juice, spices, brown sugar, vanilla and raisins.

-Cover the bowl with an upside-down plate, like so:
+- Cover the bowl with an upside-down plate.

-This allows the apple to steam, creating the “baked” effect.
-Microwave for 3 minutes, then remove it using a towel or oven glove (watch out, the bowl and plate will be HOT).
-Add the walnuts, drizzle the maple syrup on top, and tell your sweet tooth to wait a minute while it cools down before you enjoy it.
+- Microwave for 3 minutes, then remove using a thick towel or oven glove (watch out, the bowl and plate will be HOT).

-- Use different nuts besides walnuts, such as almonds or pecans
+- Use almonds or pecans instead of walnuts

 - Add a tablespoon of chocolate chips instead of raisins